Fleckism/SecurityPlus/SecurityPlus/19A Risk Management Process and Concepts.md

 ### Control Risk

 [[Control risk]] is a measure of how much less effective a security control has become over time.
-For example, antivirus became quite capable of detecting malware on the basis of signatures, but then less effective as threat actors started to **obfuscate code**.
+For example, antivirus became quite capable of detecting malware on the basis of signatures, but then less effective as [[threat actor]]s started to **obfuscate code**.
 Control risk can also refer a security control that was never effective in mitigating inherent risk.
 This illustrates the point that risk management is an ongoing process, requiring continual reassessment and re-prioritization.
 # RISK AWARENESS

 To ensure that the business stakeholders understand each risk scenario, you should **articulate it such that the cause and effect can clearly be understood by the owner of the asset**.
 A DoS risk should be put into plain language that describes how the risk would occur and, as a result, what access is being denied to whom, and the effect to the business.
 For example: "As a result of malicious or hacking activity against the public website, the site may become overloaded, preventing clients from accessing their client order accounts.
 This will result in a loss of sales for so many hours and a potential loss of revenue of so many dollars."